amitmse/in_Python_/Random_Forest/README.md

 		- If model has large number of parameters then it’s going to have high variance and low bias

-	For high variance, one common solution is to add more features from which to learn.
+	For high variance, one common solution is to reduce parameter/features.
 	This very frequently increases bias, so there’s a tradeoff to take into consideration.

 ----------------------------------------------------------------------------------------------------------------------